twl8n/cdm-automata/README.md

-#### cdm automata
+####

-Tech: SQLite, Clojure

 Sketch:

 Automata for each of the four marketplace roles plus one to play the role of the environment.
 Framework to support multiples of consumer, producer, and forecaster.
+The actual code that will resolve forecasts and trades is used by the automata with the result being a simulated market based on the actual Coordisc code and algos.

-The "framework" can be a fifth automata.
+The "framework" can be a fifth automata?

 #### Usage